nguyenpham/FelicityEgtb/README.md

 Attempt 15: calculate index spaces for more men for chess.
 Some code has been added to make sure the generator can generate 7 men and get information till 9 men.
 Some variants (unsigned 64-bit) starts being overflowed when working with 10 and 11 men.

+Attempt 16: When making a move, whole board data is copied into Hist record, thus the takeback function could be simplified by copying back stored board.
+Chess perft 5 took 523 ms, 161% longer (slower) than Attemp 7.
+Code is in branch "wholeboardinhist".

+Code is in branch "wholeboardinhist".

 Status
 ======